Altinn/altinn-platform/rfcs/0000-template.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another member of the team.
+Explain the proposal as if it was already included in the platform and you were teaching it to another member of the team.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.